Nigeria Centre for Disease Control: Organisational structure

-The NCDC led by a director-general is composed of six directorates these includes Surveillance and Epidemiology, Public Health Laboratory Services (PHL), Health Emergency Preparedness and Response (HEPR), Prevention Programs and Knowledge Management (PPKM), Administration and Human Resources, and Finance and Accounts.
-Each directorate is headed by a director, alongside deputy directors.
+The NCDC, led by a director-general, is composed of seven departments: Surveillance and Epidemiology, Public Health Laboratory Services (PHL), Health Emergency Preparedness and Response (HEPR), Planning, Research and Statistics, Administration & Human Resources, Subnational and Finance & Accounts.
+Each department is headed by a director, alongside deputy directors.
 All directors report directly to the director-general.

+The Special Duties Directorate, coordinates strategic initiatives, fostering partnerships, and overseeing project management activities.
+The directorate is responsible for monitoring strategic organizational plans, manages engagement with partners and Ministries, Departments and Agencies (MDAs).

-The Directorate of Surveillance and Epidemiology collects, collates, and analyses data on Nigeria’s priority diseases to detect outbreaks and inform policy.
+The Directorate of Surveillance and Epidemiology collects, collates, and analyses data on Nigeria's priority diseases to detect outbreaks and inform policy.
 It ensures the implementation of the Integrated Disease Surveillance and Response (IDSR) strategy which include indicator-based and event-based surveillance system, that detects and verifies rumours related to diseases and outbreaks.
 The Directorate also hosts the IHR desk on behalf of the agency.

-The Directorate of Public Health Laboratory Services maintains and manages the NCDC’s national and reference laboratories and network of public health laboratories.
-It provides diagnostic services for Nigeria’s diseases of public health importance like viral hemorrhagic fevers, meningitis, cholera, measles, yellow fever, rubella, COVID-19, and others.
+The Directorate of Public Health Laboratory Services maintains and manages the NCDC's national and reference laboratories and network of public health laboratories.
+It provides diagnostic services for Nigeria's diseases of public health importance like viral hemorrhagic fevers, meningitis, cholera, measles, yellow fever, rubella, COVID-19, and others.
 The Directorate also coordinates and manages the National Public Health Laboratory Information Management System (LIMS) for Nigeria.
 The NRL currently conducts sample testing for Yellow fever, Influenza, Cholera, CSM, Lassa fever, Monkeypox, Measles, Rubella, HIV, SARS-CoV-2 and other pathogens.

 The Directorate of Health Emergency Preparedness and Response is responsible for the mitigation of emergencies and the management of their impact.
 It builds capacity by advocating and sensitizing emergency preparedness and response.
 The Directorate also provides primary and secondary outbreak response activities through Rapid Response Teams.
 Its Public Health Emergency Operations Centre (PHEOC) was established during the 2016/2017 meningitis outbreak in Nigeria.
 It supports the coordination of outbreak response activities in the country.

-The Directorate of Prevention Programs and Knowledge Management develops health promotion and disease prevention plans that address endemic infectious diseases and non-communicable diseases.
+The Directorate of Planning, Research & Statistics, previously known as Prevention Programs and Knowledge Management, develops health promotion and disease prevention plans that address endemic infectious and non-communicable diseases.
 The Directorate mainly conducts research to support evidence-based policies and practices.
 The Directorate also manages the Nigeria Field Epidemiology Training Program.

 The Directorate of Administration and Human Resources oversees the management of human and material resources of the NCDC.
 It is organized into two sub-divisions: Human Resources and General Services.
 Human Resources is responsible for employee-related activities such as recruitment/appointment, promotion, training, and staff welfare.
-General Services is accountable for the management and maintenance of all the NCDC’s assets.
+General Services is accountable for the management and maintenance of all the NCDC's assets.

 The Directorate of Finance and Accounts is responsible for all financial and accounting activities of the NCDC.
 It operates under the Nigerian accounting standards, as approved by the Accountant General of the Federation, which are in line with the Nigeria Public Service Reforms and the International Public Sector Accounting Standards.